moonbuggy/docker-dnsmasq-updater/README.md

 as well and use it for API communication.

 The manager's `DMU_IP` default IP should point to a frontend/reverse proxy, Traefik or otherwise.
-It's possible to override the default IP on a per-container basis with with a `dnsmasq.updater.ip` label on individual containers.
+It's possible to override the default IP on a per-service basis with with a `dnsmasq.updater.ip` label on individual services.

 To meet the manager's constraints, the `dnsmasq-updater.manager` label will need to be applied to the to the chosen node: